official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 373. Sir David set out a list of concerns that would need to be addressed if the US wanted allies to participate in military action.

-[^133] Public hearing, 18 January 2010, pages 18.
-The transcript incorrectly records the date of the meeting [^134] Private hearing, 24 June 2010, pages 26.
+[^133]: Public hearing, 18 January 2010, pages 18.
+The transcript incorrectly records the date of the meeting
+[^134]: Private hearing, 24 June 2010, pages 26.
-[^135] Private hearing, 24 June 2010, pages 27-28.
+[^135]: Private hearing, 24 June 2010, pages 27-28.

 452

-The Report of the Iraq Inquiry374.
-Sir David reported that President Bush wanted to hear Mr Blair’s views before taking decisions, and that Mr Blair would have real influence.
+374. Sir David reported that President Bush wanted to hear Mr Blair’s views before taking decisions, and that Mr Blair would have real influence.

 375. Sir David also warned that there was a risk that the US Administration was